ArunSisarran/Music-Playlist-Manager/README.md

 # Music-Playlist-Manager
 ### Overview:

-A web based application that uses a doubly linked list to manage a music playlist.
+A CLI application that uses a doubly linked list to manage a music playlist.
 The playlist allows users to add, remove, and navigate between songs.
 Users can also save and load playlists from a file.

 ### Features: